-Charlie Hebdo republishes Mohammed cartoon ahead of shooting trial
+Charlie Hebdo republishes Mohammad cartoon ahead of shooting trial

 The suspects are to be tried on multiple charges, including terrorist conspiracy and complicity in murder.

-In the aftermath of Jan.
-2015 attacks — which also targeted a kosher supermarket outside Paris — millions of demonstrators marched in the streets of France, chanting “Je Suis Charlie” (“I am Charlie”) in defense of free speech.
-Before the attack, the newspaper had occasionally printed caricatures of the prophet Mohammed, prohibited by the Muslim faith, and had previously been targeted in other attacks, such as a 2011 firebombing.
+In the aftermath of the January 2015 attacks, which also targeted a kosher supermarket outside Paris, millions of demonstrators marched in the streets of France, chanting “Je Suis Charlie” (“I am Charlie”) in defense of free speech.

+Before the attack, the newspaper had occasionally printed caricatures of the prophet Mohammed, prohibited by the Muslim faith, and had been targeted in other attacks, such as a 2011 firebombing.

-Some of the caricatures the newspaper is reprinting now were the same as those initially published by the Danish newspaper Jyllands-Posten in 2005, an event that triggered protests, some of them violent, around the world.
-Charlie Hebdo republished those cartoons at the time, and its editor in chief said the paper would not back down this time either.
+Some of the caricatures the newspaper is reprinting now are the same as those published by the Danish newspaper Jyllands-Posten in 2005, an event that triggered protests, some of them violent, around the world.
+Charlie Hebdo republished those cartoons at the time, and its director said the paper would not back down this time either.

 “Rare are those who, five years later, dare oppose the demands that are still so pressing from religions in general, and some in particular,” wrote Laurent Sourisseau, known informally as “Riss,” in an editorial that accompanied the new edition.